sueszli/autocomplete/README.md

 Machine specs: `Darwin MBP 23.4.0 Darwin Kernel Version 23.4.0: Fri Mar 15 00:12:49 PDT 2024; root:xnu-10063.101.17~1/RELEASE_ARM64_T6020 arm64`

 Unfortunately, the model is overfitting the training data and the test accuracy is quite low.
 This is likely due to the small size of the dataset and the simplicity of the model.
-The model could be improved by using a more complex model like bidirectional LSTMs, transformers, or a larger dataset.
+The model could be replaced by using a more complex model like bidirectional LSTMs, transformers, or a larger dataset.

 # Qualitative Results